Julien-Sklarik/Rolling-VaR-engines-and-backtesting-for-an-equal-weight-US-equity-sleeve/README.md

 Parametric VaR computes rolling mean and covariance and uses the normal quantile on the portfolio mean and variance.
 Historical VaR is a rolling quantile of realized portfolio returns.
 Bootstrap intervals resample the estimation window and rebuild the estimator for each draw.

 ## Why I built this
-I first explored the idea during my time at UC Berkeley and shaped it into a clean project repo.
-It reads like independent research and not coursework.
+I first explored the idea during my time at UC Berkeley and shaped it into this project repo.

-## License and contact
-MIT license.
-Contact julien dot sklarik at berkeley dot edu